 Colin the Big Issue seller had a busy week last week.
 His pitch is right outside the main entrance of the Cornerhouse that has just opened its doors to David Shrigley’s new show How Are You Feeling? and the ever-affable artist designed the cover on the magazine.
 “I sold 220 mags,” said Colin, “it’s a shame they couldn’t have kept it running for a couple of weeks as the picture on the front is really funny and a lot of the customers were very chatty about it saying if they did or didn’t like his work.”
-It’s no surprise Colin did such a roaring trade and became a canvas for other people’s opinions as David Shrigley is a now a well-known name in and out of the art world.
-Every time I passed Colin, said hello and asked him how sales were going, my curiosity rose about him.
-The next day I invited Colin to see the exhibition together.
+It’s no surprise Colin did such a roaring trade and became a canvas for other people’s opinions because David Shrigley is a one of the biggest names in the art world.
+For years, every time I passed Colin, I always said hello, bought a mag and asked him how sales were going.
+This combination of Colin and David shot my curiosity through the roof, so I invited Colin to go and see the exhibition together.

 “It’s like a giant rucksack.”